-Then I became a victim of corporate downsizing just prior to my 53rd birthday.
+Then I became a victim of corporate downsizing just prior to my 53rd birthday (see how to deal with forced retirement).
 The truth and realization hit me like a ton of bricks.
 I wasn’t ready to retire and was mired in emotional upheaval.
 My older and somewhat wiser self reflects back on my journey and the many lessons learned.

 Over a year ago, ProPublica reported 56% of workers over the age of 50 are pushed out of work.